iter8-tools/docs/docs/tutorials/abn/rewards.md

 ## Define template

-It is necessary to create a [_provider specification_](../../user-guide/tasks/custommetrics.md#provider-spec) that describes, for each metric, how Iter8 should fetch the metric value from the metrics store.
-Common to all metrics, is information about the provider url, the HTTP method to be used and any common headers.
-Further, for each metric, there is:
+Create a [_provider specification_](../../user-guide/tasks/custommetrics.md#provider-spec) that describes how Iter8 should fetch each metric value from the metrics store.
+The specification provides information about the provider URL, the HTTP method to be used, and any common headers.
+Furthermore, for each metric, there is:
 - metadata, such as name, type and description,
 - HTTP query parameters, and
 - a jq expression describing how to extract the metric value from the response.

-For example, a specificaytion for the mean latency metric is:
+For example, a specification for the mean latency metric from Prometheus can look like the following:

 ```
 metric: